 After reading about the Irish pageant, I wanted to find out what all the Irish fuss was about, so I turned to ‘brainless TV’ on TLC.
 Why brainless?
 You only need a couple of living brain cells to either digest what is happening, to turn up the volume or even better, to switch television channels.
 Brainless so.

 Toddlers and Tiaras is the brainchild of some… no actually, I don’t even want to know who created the show.
 Why on earth, however, did they find it reasonably OK to sexualise girls, feeding paedophiles’ brains with horrific thoughts?

 Take Maddy for example, a four-year-old girl dressed up like Dolly Parton, boobs and all.

 Paisley, a three-year-old girl dressed in a Pretty Woman prostitute costume.

-Or take Ava’s parents on the other hand, who let their 5 y/o mingle with the strippers (real ones!) from their business, and lock her into a cage for her own stripper routine during her child pageant performance (mom calls it “a ferocious lion routine).
+Or take Ava’s parents, who let their 5 y/o mingle with the strippers (real ones!) at their place of business, and lock her into a cage for her own stripper routine during her child pageant performance (mom calls it “a ferocious lion routine).

 If the costumes aren’t enough drama for you yet, then why not add teeth bleaching, Botox injections, tight corsets, fake eyelashes, false teeth and whatnot to small children?

 About ten other words fill my mind to describe the sickening idea of child pageants, but I will refrain from writing them.
-I totally understand that each parent thinks their child is the most beautiful child in the world, but this is beyond believing this.
+I totally understand that each parent thinks their child is the most beautiful child in the world, but this is truly beyond belief.

-What kind of normal-thinking, loving, caring and protective mother would ever allow her little girl to dress sluttier than Lady Gaga or Madonna, filling their daughters’ faces with layers of fake tan and make up?
+What kind of normal-thinking, loving, caring and protective mother would ever allow her little girl to dress sluttier than Lady Gaga or Madonna, plastering their daughters’ faces with layers of fake tan and make up?
 Paedophiles would love to get their hands on those girls because sure, the girls are all out there for everyone to see, aren’t they?
 And if mothers weren’t bad enough, fathers are now also drawn into the whole child pageant dramatics.